wxharry/wxharry/README.md

 🌱 I'm currently learning Git.

-🔭 I’m currently working at Silicon Labs, DevOps Team.
+🔭 I’m currently hunting jobs in North America and China.

 🎓 I'm a graduate student at NYU Courant.